‘Systemic failures’ in Uvalde school massacre, report finds

 By JAKE BLEIBERG and PAUL J. WEBER

-The report was written by an investigative committee from the Texas House of Representatives and released to family members Sunday.

-The findings are the most complete account yet of the May 24 massacre in South Texas and the hesitant and haphazard response by heavily armed law enforcement as a gunman fired inside a fourth-grade classroom.
+The gunman fired approximately 142 rounds inside the building, and it is “almost certain” that at least 100 shots came before any officer entered, according to the report.

-According to the Texas Tribune, which reviewed the report ahead of its scheduled release to the public later Sunday, the overwhelming majority of responders at the school were federal and state law enforcement.
-That included nearly 150 U.S. Border Patrol agents and 91 state police officials, according to the Tribune.
+According to the report, 376 law enforcement officers massed at the school.
+The overwhelming majority of those who responded were federal and state law enforcement.
+That included nearly 150 U.S. Border Patrol agents and 91 state police officials.

-The report by an investigative committee led by the Texas House of Representatives follows weeks of closed-door interviews with more than 40 people, including witnesses and law enforcement who were on the scene of the shooting.

-The committee had scheduled a private meeting with Uvalde families to discuss their findings before releasing the report to the public.
+“Other than the attacker, the Committee did not find any ‘villains’ in the course of its investigation,” the report said.
+“There is no one to whom we can attribute malice or ill motives.
+Instead, we found systemic failures and egregiously poor decision making.”

+The report noted that many of the hundreds of law enforcement responders who rushed to the school were better trained and equipped than the school district police — which the head of the Texas Department of Public Safety, the state police force, previously faulted for not going into the room sooner.

 Flowers that had been piled high in the city’s central square had been removed as of Sunday, leaving a few stuffed animal maps scattered around the fountains alongside photos of some of the children who were killed.